mhebbar1/acme_tool/README.md

 ```

 ### Docker Desktop Configuration
 Configure Kubenetes in Docker using `kind` and K8s version 1.32.
 Specify at least two nodes when creating your cluster.
+To do this:
+- Open Docker Desktop
+- Click on the gear towards the top right to get into settings
+- Click on Kubernetes on the left pane
+- Enable Kubernetes
+- Select kind 1.32.0
+- Set the node count to 2
+- Click apply

 Once spun up, activate the docker K8s context and confirm your nodes are present: